llvm/llvm-project/llvm/docs/LangRef.rst

 :ref:`floating-point environment section <floatenv>` regarding flags and exceptions.)

-Various flags and attributes can alter the behavior of these operations and thus make them not bit-identical across machines and optimization levels any more: most notably, the :ref:`fast-math flags <fastmath>` as well as the ``strictfp`` and ``denormal-fp-math`` attributes.
+Various flags, attributes, and metadata can alter the behavior of these operations and thus make them not bit-identical across machines and optimization levels any more: most notably, the :ref:`fast-math flags <fastmath>` as well as the :ref:`strictfp <strictfp>` and :ref:`denormal-fp-math <denormal_fp_math>` attributes and :ref:`!fpmath metadata <fpmath-metadata>`.
 See their corresponding documentation for details.

 .. _fastmath: